aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Entity id.md

 *
    >
-   > = 1000: Refers to a map's tempfollower whose index is the index - 1000.
-If no such tempfollower exist at that index, an exception will be thrown.
+   > = 1000: Refers to a temporary non party follower whose index is the index - 1000.
+If no such follower exist at that index, an exception will be thrown.

 * -1: Refers to the first player's entity if it exist, otherwise, this is null.
 * -2: Refers to the second player's entity if it exist, otherwise,  this is null.